 - 1. Developing analytical skills of the students to address any specific structural related problems. - 2.
 Select suitable experimental method to solve the structural engineering problems. - 3.
-Execution of the project using suitable techniques - 4.
-On completion of the project work students will be in a position to take up any research and challenging practical problem for finding better solutions. - 5.
-To take up any research and challenging practical problem for finding better solutions.
+Execution of the project using suitable techniques

 - 1. Identify the problem by analyzing the gap through literature survey - 2.
 Conduct the experimental work to solve structural engineering problems - 3.
 Validate the experimental results using simulation models - 4.
 Write a technical report related to selected topic - 5.
 Present outcome of the study with the help of ppt.